stijn-dejongh/lovecraft_public_domain/raw_converts/hm.md

 care of by Its high-priest.
 Orabona will be enough to keep It alive--and when he is finished I will make his fragments immortal in wax for the world to see.
 It could have been you, but you have rejected the honour.
 I won't bother you again.
 Let me go, and I will share with you the power that It will bring me.
-I&auml;!
-I&auml;!
+Iä!
+Iä!
 Great is Rhan-Tegoth!
 Let me go!
 Let me go!
 It is starving down there beyond that door, and if It dies the Old Ones can never come back.
 Hei!
 Hei!
 Let me go! "